 As discussed above, industry made cows’ milk based fortifiers are sometimes added to breast milk to promote faster weight gain in premature babies.
 Studies indicate fortifiers can create short term weight gain but there can be health concerns associated.
 For a full discussion see Human Milk Fortifiers.

 Using donor breast milk

-If you do not have enough breast milk see #9 below for ideas to increase your supply.
-In the mean time pasteurised donor breast milk from a milk bank is much better for your baby than preterm formula until you can build your milk supply.
+If you do not have enough breast milk see below for ideas to increase your supply.
+In the mean time, if available, pasteurised donor breast milk from a milk bank is much better for your baby than preterm formula until you can build your milk supply.

+- Pacifiers.
 Generally pacifiers can interfere with breastfeeding by affecting latch and suck, affecting future teeth alignment, and are linked with causing ear infections.
-However for the premature baby they may be helpful if they prevent a premature baby from crying and so the stress and damage that can result from crying.
-Sucking a pacifier during tube feeding may also stimulate the vagus nerve to facilitate digestion (if the breast is not available) 25.
-For the baby in skin-to-skin, pacifiers are not generally needed.
+However for the premature baby they may be helpful if they prevent a premature baby from crying and the associated stress and damage that can result from crying.
+Sucking a pacifier during tube feeding may also stimulate the vagus nerve to facilitate digestion (if the breast is not available).42 For the baby in skin-to-skin contact with a parent or care-giver, pacifiers are not generally needed.

 Breast milk is very important to a premature baby who may have complex medical needs.
 Skin-to-skin care can help with brain development, stability, weight gain and facilitate breastfeeding.
 Premature babies can begin to breastfeed at around 28 weeks gestation.
 There is a mix of opinions on the safety of bovine based breast milk fortifiers and whether the faster weight gain they claim to encourage is beneficial or outweighs the potential harm of introducing cows’ milk products.
 It is important to get good help to get your milk supply established and optimised.